sharktacos/OpenColorIO-configs/docs/configs.md

 - **Show Look** <br> Look transform for the show specific look LUT decided on by the director for the ANM config.
 See "Shot LUTs" below for setup.
 - **Un-tone-mapped** <br> The default Nuke transform without tone mapping.
 Intended for diagnostic purposes only.
 See the [tone mapping](tonemap.md) page for details on the importance of ACES tone-mapping for CG work and integration with film.

-- **RCG** <br> Note above where the view transforms have "RGC" in their name they contain added [Referrence Gamut Compression (RGC)](gamut.md).
+- **RGC - Referrence Gamut Compression** <br> Note above where the view transforms have "RGC" in their name they contain added [Referrence Gamut Compression (RGC)](gamut.md).
 For CG renders this has the happy accident of [highlight desaturation](highlight.md) of blackbody color temperatures, and [reduced hue shifts](chroma.md).
 Note that this is not the case for the VFX config below, where the RGC is applied as a comp node in Nuke.

 ### Display Transforms
 A View Transform is paired with a Display Transform corresponding to the display it is being viewed on.